-I caught the USAID Administrator, Ambassador Mark Green, announcing USAID's new Private Sector Engagement strategy this morning.
-In full fairness, this is a project I have had the fortuitous pleasure of dabbling in via a few consulting assignments, so the material was not 100% new.
-That said, I am super pleased with the results, and believe the end game is only positive for economic development as a whole.
+Although I have had the fortuitous pleasure of dabbling in some of USAID's private sector engagement (PSE) strategy development via a few consulting assignments, I am still super pleased with the results, and believe the end game is only positive for economic development as a whole.

 1. USAID is continuing with its theme of self-reliance by recognizing that true long-term self-reliance depends almost entirely on a bustling and successful market system in place.
-Green surmised that USAID country programs will need to focus efforts primarily on helping to build out infrastructure and government mechanisms to ensure a true market system can function properly.
-Don't be surprised to see 2019 and 2020 funding geared towards government transparency, innovative traceability systems for transport, trade and financial dealings, and programs that improve technology, physical infrastructure like buildings and roads, and access to energy.
+Ambassador Green has encouraged USAID country programs to focus efforts building infrastructure and mechanisms that ensure a true market system can function properly.
+Don't be surprised to see future funding geared towards government transparency, innovative traceability systems for transport, trade and financial dealings, and programs that improve technology, physical infrastructure like buildings and roads, and access to energy.

-Self-reliance will be measured by the eventual lack of USAID funding (i.e. when USAID isn't needed any more to support local governments in country), though the agency does have a number of KPIs it will be using to officially measure its success.
-Green even said it's his job to put all of USAID out of a job.
-Not dissimilar to the development rationale of folks like Bill Gates (see my musings on that consideration here).
+Self-reliance will be measured by the eventual lack of USAID funding (i.e. when USAID isn't needed any more to support local governments in country), though the agency does have a number of measures it will be using to officially determine success.
+Green has even said it's his job to put all of USAID out of a job.
 In the meantime, USAID will look for private sector engagement in various forms in each of its projects going forward, working to build self-reliance program by program.

 2. Ok so what does this new strategy mean for the private sector?
 It means (1) they better get their wishlist together and figure out what their priorities are in places where USAID works.
 There will be greater opportunities to partner with governments supported by USAID, as well as more ways to leverage funding, so getting consensus on what social and environmental goals are in place is a critical first step.
 (2) Get clear on which partners bring the most mutual benefit to the table.
 USAID will likely want to see full on collaborations in place in order to disseminate funding going forward.
 This means companies should be very strategic about which nonprofits, academic institutions, think tanks and pre-competitive partners they want to be working with, and also do the right due diligence to ensure those partners make sense given comparative advantage (full disclosure: this is what we do every day at Connective Impact.
 Let us know if we can help!)